RobbieKiwi/RandCraft/README.md

 ## Known limitations

-The library is designed to work with univariate random variabels only.
+The library is designed to work with univariate random variables only.
 Multi-dimensional rvs or correlations etc are not supported.

 ## License